joostrijneveld/codejam/README.md

 ### China New Grad Test 2014

+Note that the Practice Round is a subset of EuroPython 2013 and was thus omitted.

 |        | A-small | A-large | B-small | B-large | C-small | C-large | D-small | D-large | E-small | E-large |
 |-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 | **RA** |    ✓    |    ✓    |         |         |         |         |         |         |         |         |